indigo423/opennms.org/user/pages/05.blog/01.twio/2018-10-29-this-week-in-opennms-feature-development-bug-fixin-alarms-situations/item.md

   * Patrick did more work on HTTP proxy support.
   * Jesse did some refactoring of alarm testing.
   * Jesse reimplemented the alarm change notifier (alarms -> ES) by implementing the `AlarmLifecycleListener` API rather than relying on triggers.
+  * Antonio added XLSX support to PRIS.
+  * Alejandro bumped PRIS to a newer Jetty version.

 * __Web & UI__